Pomax/ao-no-background-music/README.md

 A script for generating the `t_bgm._dt` file that contains the loop timing information for [Ao no Kiseki](https://en.wikipedia.org/wiki/The_Legend_of_Heroes:_Ao_no_Kiseki).

-Current `t_bgm._dt` status: 100%, with the following md5 identities:
+Current `t_bgm._dt` status: 100% based on OST files with the following md5 identities:

 | file name  |              md5                 |
 |------------|----------------------------------|